 Going Deeper With EcoTypes Axes

-You just learned about fifteen axes!...many more than you might have imagined.
+You just learned about twelve axes!...many more than you might have imagined.
 Which were particularly surprising to you?
 Which now seem most significant to you, in terms of how we approach environmental issues?